dylanballback/mycommands/README.md

 ```

-or if you dont want to type 'bash' before 'myip'
+If you dont want to type 'bash' before 'myip'

 Paste this into the path where bash script is stored

-(Only do this if you dont care if anyone can execute)
+(Only do this if you dont care if any user on computer can execute script)
 ```
 cd /usr/local/bin